flexera-public/policy_templates/cost/azure/reserved_instances/recommendations/README.md

 ## Policy Actions

-The following policy actions are taken on any resources found to be out of compliance.
+The following policy actions are taken for any recommendations:

 - Send an email report